jkups/rails-aircnb/README.md

 AirCnB platform
 -----------------------------------------------------

-This is a group project and is basically a clone of AirBnB but CnB means Communist and Beds.
+This is a group project and is basically a clone of AirBnB but with a diffent ending "CnB" which means Comfort and Beds.

 links
 ------------------------------------------------------